peter88213/aeon3odt/src/README.md

 It is advised to clone these projects at the same directory level as the  *aeon3odt*  project and set a project reference to it.
 So the build scripts can generate the  *cnvaeon*  script.

-The *cnvaeon* macro only works in the LibreOffice Python context.
+The *cnvaeon* macro only works in the LibreOffice *UNO* context.
 In order to execute tests in the development environment, there is the *cnvaeon_stub_* script that has to be kept up date with the *cnvaeon_* script.